jf990/esri-demos/JavaScript/esm-user-login-demo/README.md

 Clicking the link redirects to an ArcGIS login screen running at arcgis.com.
 This screen may show different information depending on your logged in state.

 ![screenshot app sign in screen](sso-login.png)

+> NOTE: if you click the `Sign in` link and the server responds with `Invalid redirect_uri Error: 400`, then the redirect URI you configured is incorrect.
+Most likely the URI registered in your app does not match the one set in the app.

 After you log in and authorize the app, it should redirect back to your redirect URL set in a prior step.
 When it does this redirect the app will recognize the logged in user and render the map.